What Is Male Pattern Baldness?

 Yes — and the evidence for available treatments is strong.
 The two MHRA-approved first-line options are:

 - Finasteride 1mg daily — prescription oral tablet.
 Blocks DHT.
 85% improvement rate over 5 years.
-Suitable for Types II–V.
+Suitable for Norwood Types II–V.

-- Minoxidil 5% — over-the-counter topical solution or foam.
+- Minoxidil 5% (Regaine) — over-the-counter topical solution or foam.
 Applied twice daily.
 Most effective combined with finasteride.

 Read our detailed guide: Male Balding: Your Complete Treatment Guide — covering finasteride vs minoxidil, hair transplants, laser therapy, and more.